The 2017 MCAT testing dates have been set; please click on the link for the testing dates.

 The testing dates can also be found at this link:

-The registration dates will be announced in Mid-October 2015.
+Registration is open for the January through June testing dates.
+Registration opens for July through September testing dates on February 8, 2017.
 It is recommended that you register as soon as you know when you plan to take the MCAT.
 You should take the MCAT only when you feel ready.
 If you have taken the Carleton courses that have been recommended by the pre-health committee and have followed a well-planned review strategy, including taking practice tests, you will be prepared to sit for the exam.

 What is the MCAT?